martinknytl/dmw_genomes.md/blast and desing of primers in candidate heterozygous positions.md

 the code gave me extractions from each chromosome.
 So I opend the output file in vi using `vi candidate_sex_locus_LOC121395205_trop_exon.fa` and removed all sequences but Chr6.

-Sequence can be directly copied to Geneious
+Sequence can be directly copied to Geneious, annotate exons and design primers in the conserved regions for both species.

 Another way is:
 I used the same laevis coordinates for the trop genome but the corresponding region has no gene there. slc26a7 gene is 10 Mbp upstream.
 Therefore I used `blastn` to search homologous trop sequence: